buildspace/buildspace-projects/NFT_Game/en/Section_3/Lesson_3_Setting_Up_Initial_App_State.md

 };
 ```

 **Oh snap 😅.** Your app is probably yelling at you that `characterNFT` and `setCharacterNFT`  are `undefined`.
 If you think about it, we never setup any state variables for this!
-This is a really easy fix - just add another state variable in `App.js`:
+This is a really easy fix - just add another state variable in `App.jsx`:

 ```javascript
 // State